Shop the SAG Awards 2019 Swag Bag

 Ever wonder what it would be like to be a celeb?

 Well around here, we do pretty much all the time.
 Especially when award season rolls around, consider our interest peaked.
 Take this weekend's SAG Awards for instance.
 Sure, we're excited to see who walks the red carpet and all, but what goes on behind the scenes?
 You've got hair and makeup, outfit planning—the works.
 And did we mention the gifting suites?
-Now that we've touched on, we actually have some pretty exciting intel.
+Now that we've touched on it, we actually have some pretty exciting intel.
 That's right, we know exactly what products are in the swag bags celebs are receiving.

 You want in?
 Keep reading!